cmanikandan/robocar-rally-lab/docs/PREPARE-CAR.md

 # Prepare the car

 For this lab, we use a customized Raspbian image based on the [Donkey Car](https://github.com/wroscoe/donkey) project.
-See [Debug](#debug) for details on how it was created.
+See [SD-card README](../sdcard/README.md) for details on how it was created.

 ## Connect to pi